jenavarro/obdlogger/README.md

 This app is more a proof-of-concept than a stable, feature rich application.

+This software is heavily based on the npm module [bluetooth-obd](https://www.npmjs.com/package/bluetooth-obd) authored by Eric Smekens and licensed as Apache License 2.0

 ### Main Features
 * Allow capturing live metrics reported by the car engine
 * Allows storing locally and uploading them to a selected Google Spreadsheet via an API